RWBY: Plot

-Team RWBY as they appear in Volume 9: Blake Belladonna, Ruby Rose, Yang Xiao Long and Weiss Schnee.
+Team RWBY as they appear in Volume 9: Blake Belladonna, Ruby Rose, Yang Xiao Long, and Weiss Schnee.

-The series focuses on four girls attending Beacon Academy in the kingdom of Vale: Ruby Rose, Weiss Schnee, Blake Belladonna, and Yang Xiao Long.
-Together, they form Team RWBY ("ruby").
-With their friends Jaune Arc, Nora Valkyrie, Pyrrha Nikos, and Lie Ren, they form their own team, JNPR ("juniper").
-Ruby and Jaune become the leaders of their respective teams.
-Blake reveals herself as a cat Faunus (a human possessing animal traits) and former member of the White Fang organization.
-Cinder Fall, Roman Torchwick along with his assistant Neopolitan, and the White Fang led by Adam Taurus, invade Beacon Academy.
-Roman is killed in the chaos.
-Yang loses her arm after seeing a conflict between Blake and Adam.
-Cinder becomes the Fall Maiden, and kills Professor Ozpin and Pyrrha.
-Ruby defeats Cinder, forcing her and her minions to retreat.
+The series focuses on Team RWBY (pronounced "ruby"), four girls attending Beacon Academy in Vale: Ruby Rose, Weiss Schnee, Blake Belladonna, and Yang Xiao Long.
+Their friends Jaune Arc, Nora Valkyrie, Pyrrha Nikos, and Lie Ren form their own team, JNPR (pronounced "juniper").
+Ruby and Jaune become leaders of their respective teams.
+Blake reveals herself as a Faunus (a humanoid species possessing animal traits) and former member of the militant White Fang.
+After several clashes with the protagonists, Salem minion Cinder Fall, her ally Roman Torchwick, his assistant Neopolitan, and the White Fang under Adam Taurus invade Beacon.
+Penny Polendina, an android friend of Ruby's, is destroyed at the outset, and Roman is killed in the chaos.
+Yang loses her arm trying to protect Blake from Adam.
+Cinder assumes the power of the Fall Maiden, and kills Ozpin and Pyrrha, but is forced to retreat by Ruby using a divine power associated with her silver eyes.

-Team RWBY is separated from each other with each being in different parts of the world.
-Ruby travels to Haven Academy in Mistral, with her uncle Qrow Branwen, Nora, Jaune, and Ren.
-Weiss is forcefully returned home in Atlas by her abusive father Jacques, Blake returns to Menagerie to reconnect with her family and help the people fight back against the White Fang, and Yang remains home in Patch resisting post-traumatic stress disorder.
-Ruby and her friends later accompany Oscar Pine, Ozpin's current reincarnation.
-Weiss and Yang have Raven send them to Ruby and the others, and reunite with them.
-Cinder believes that Raven harbors the Spring Maiden (who is actually the Spring Maiden), and strikes a deal with her to open the vault containing the Relic of Knowledge.
-Jaune unlocks his boosting semblance, Ruby reconciles with her friends, and together overwhelm their enemies and obtain the relic.
-Jinn, the spirit within the Relic of Knowledge, reveals that Salem cannot be killed, causing a falling out between Ozpin and the heroes.
-They meet Maria Calavera, who helps Ruby control the power of her silver eyes.
-Ruby defeats Caroline Cordovin, while Blake and Yang kill Adam after he disbanded White Fang.
-After saving a city from a giant Grimm, Ruby and the others depart from Mistral, while Salem plans to seize the relics.
+The members of team RWBY separate.
+Ruby travels to Haven Academy in Mistral with her uncle Qrow Branwen, Nora, Jaune, and Ren.
+Weiss is forcefully returned home to Atlas by her abusive father Jacques, Blake reconnects with her family and fights the influence of the White Fang in the Faunus territory of Menagerie, and Yang remains home in Patch struggling with post-traumatic stress disorder.
+Ruby's group is joined by Oscar Pine, Ozpin's new incarnation.
+Yang reunites with Weiss and has her mother Raven send them to Ruby and the others.
+Cinder believes that Raven harbors the Spring Maiden, not realizing it to be Raven herself, and strikes a deal with her to open the vault containing the Relic of Knowledge.
+Jaune unlocks his Semblance, Blake returns, and together Ruby's allies defeat Salem's followers to obtain the relic.
+They fall out with Ozpin when Jinn, the spirit within the Relic of Knowledge, reveals that Ozpin has no way to kill Salem.
+They meet ex-Huntress Maria Calavera, who helps Ruby control the power of her eyes.
+Blake is ambushed by Adam but kills him with Yang.
+After saving the city of Argus from a giant Grimm, Ruby's group departs for Atlas, while Salem plans to seize the relics.